rstudio/gt/tests/testthat/_snaps/substitution.md

       gt(data_tbl) %>% sub_values(values = "A", replacement = character(0))
     Condition
       Error in `sub_values()`:
-      !
-The length of the `replacement` vector must 1.
+      ! `replacement` must be a single string, not an empty character vector.

 ---